 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by an oil-fired central heating system.
-A free-standing "Warmflow" condensing boiler located within a store at the rear of the garage, supplies pressed steel radiators throughout the main accommodation, most of which are individually thermostatically controlled.
-The vendor advised that the boiler was replaced in 2013, and that the heating system was last serviced in December, 2022.
-There is a steel oil storage tank located within the outbuilding at the rear of the property.
-Hot water is also provided by the central heating boiler, with electric immersion back-up.
-A foam insulated copper hot water cylinder is located within a cupboard off one of the upper floor bedrooms.
+Space heating is provided by a gas-fired central heating system.
+A wall mounted "Ideal Mini" combi boiler located in the rear porch, supplies pressed steel radiators throughout the main accommodation, most of which are individually thermostatically controlled.
+It is understood that the central heating system was installed in 2005, and last serviced in March, 2024.
+Hot water is also provided directly from the central heating boiler, with no requirement for a hot water storage cylinder within the property.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

 Any additional limits to inspection The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 No access was available to any sub-floor areas.
-Full and safe access was not available to the roof void area due to limited accessibility, stored goods and insulation material.
+Full and safe access was not available to roof void areas due to limited accessibility and the presence of insulation material.
 Woodwork or other parts of the structure that were covered, unexposed or inaccessible have not been inspected and we are therefore unable to confirm that any such part of the property is free from beetle, rot or other defects.
-Externally, the inspection was from ground level only and the flat section of roof to the dormer, in particular, could not be clearly seen.
 Windows were not all fully opened or tested.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.